JorgeAndre12/Intelligent-drowsiness-monitor-for-safer-driving-through-vision./README.md

 - https://www.pyimagesearch.com/2018/09/26/install-opencv-4-on-your-raspberry-pi/

-This was the tutorial that I used and it worked, however there are many different tutorials in the network, if this does not work try another one.
+This was the tutorial that I used and it worked, however there are many different tutorials on internet, if this does not work try another one.

 - https://www.learnopencv.com/tag/raspberry-pi/
 - https://tutorials-raspberrypi.com/installing-opencv-on-the-raspberry-pi/